 Education and training: As part of a wider review looking at supporting partnership working between generalist and specialist palliative care services, reviews by Gardiner et al. and Garland et al. identified the importance of education and training in delivering effective palliative care.
 Strategies included study days for aged care staff and decision support for GPs.
 The review recognised the importance of face-to-face communication networks and collaborative work as key components of a shared learning approach.
 Further research is required to validate the efficacy of this approach.
 Garland et al. noted that poor interdisciplinary communication, time and role ambiguity as organisational barriers to timely end-of-life discussion with people.

-A systematic review by Walczak et al. recognised a substantial body of communication intervention evaluated in the palliative care context.
-The included studies lacked robust methodology and suffered from poor design.
-These limitations should be borne in mind despite the review suggesting that healthcare professionals can derive useful insights into effective end-of-life communication strategies.
-The findings suggest that training via role playing may be useful, and clarification of roles and responsibilities to remove ambiguity in the responsibility of initiating discussions have shown impressive outcomes.
+The findings of Walczak et al. suggest that training via role playing may be useful, and clarification of roles and responsibilities to remove ambiguity in the responsibility of initiating discussions have shown impressive outcomes.
 Question prompt sheets used in consults have also been found to be a successful strategy.
 Conversely, in a review by Oczkowski et al., communication tools were not found to be used routinely in the acute care/ICU setting.
-While the review found that the use of communication tools for end-of-life preferences reduced the number of days in hospital, there was minimal to no difference to other outcomes of usual care.
+The review found that the use of communication tools for end-of-life preferences reduced the number of days of mechanical ventilation, length of ICU stay, number of hospital days, and financial costs of care.
+However, there was minimal to no difference to other outcomes such as the number of patients with documented code status or DNR status, or decisions to withdraw or withhold treatment.
 This would suggest that the context of end-of-life discussion may be critical to positive outcomes which would support findings discussed in Communication at End-of-Life.

-Returning to look at an educational approach to communications styles, a systematic review by Chung et al. reviewed studies for collective outcomes of self-efficacy, increased knowledge, improved communication and patient satisfaction with end-of-life planning.
-The included studies were of very poor quality with significant heterogeneity.
-While the review concluded that a modest number of studies suggest end-of-life (EoL) communication training may improve self-efficacy, knowledge and communication, it is important to note the significant confounding variables and limitations of the studies.
-Earlier studies have found that doctor confidence and knowledge does not indicate actual ability to hold EoL discussions.
+Returning to look at an educational approach to communications styles, findings from a systematic review by Chung et al. suggest that structured end-of-life (EoL) communication training may improve self-efficacy, knowledge, and communication. .
 Further research as to the exact instructional composition and contextually relevant outcome data compared against other active educational comparators is required.
 In the review by Barnes et al., favourable outcomes for confidence and performance in empathetic communication were improved in a simulated environment but it is unknown how much these results are transferable to conversations with people in a real world setting.
 Evaluation of two small studies utilising written information to stimulate discussion regarding end-of-life issues were not reliable methods of communication and there was a need to ensure additional opportunities to ask questions were provided.

 An earlier systematic review by Parry et al. is the only one to provide immediately practical findings.
 This review looked at studies where conversation and discourse analysis had been conducted on interviews where there were prognostic discussions with adults with terminal diseases and their doctor or counsellor.
 Through doing so, eight conversational styles were identified that may improve effectiveness at opening such dialogue and how information might be disseminated effectively (Fishing questions, Indirect talk, Hypothetical questions, Framing, Linking questions, Pausing, Silence after posing a question and Shifting to the positive).